Back to Nanoleaf Guides

 Increase Music Volume Relative to Room Noise

 The Rhythm module cannot distinguish music from noise electronically — it responds to acoustic energy.
-The only way to make it respond primarily to music is to ensure the music is significantly louder than the background noise at the module's location.
+The only way to make it respond primarily to music is to make sure the music is significantly louder than the background noise at the module's location.
 Play music at least 10 dB louder than the ambient noise level at the panel location.
 If background noise in your room is consistently loud such as from an open window or loud HVAC system consider using a secondary Bluetooth speaker placed near the Nanoleaf panels to put music physically close to the microphone.

 5